andrewcooke/choochoo/docs/impulse.md

   number smaller than 1 - multiplying by 0.9, say, is the same as subtracting 10%).

-The second of these (1) tends to be more common in nature and (2) leads to a common mathematica shorthand.
-This shorthand is "exponential decay" (it's the same maths as radioactivity).
+The second of these tends to be more common in nature and leads to a common mathematical model..
+That model is "exponential decay" (it's the same maths as radioactivity).

-I won't go into the details, but this second approach is equivalent to having a half-life - a time over which the initial value drops to half.
-So we will treate fitness like radioactive decay - after some time it will drop to half, then halve again (to one quarter), etc.
+I won't go into the details, but decreasing by a percentage (rather than a fixed amount) is equivalent to having a half-life - a time over which the initial value drops to half.
+We treat fitness like radioactive decay - after some time it will drop to half, then to half of that (to one quarter), etc.

-(In fact, instead of half-life we use a related number - "exponential time-scale" which is about 1.4 times as long as the half life.
+(In practice, instead of half-life we use a related number - "exponential time-scale" which is about 1.4 times as long as the half life.
 But that's just a weird detail from the maths - it's not important conceptually.)

 #### Fatigue